-- Post Arrest Search and Prisoner Care:
+- Post-Arrest Search and Prisoner Care:

-This is also broken down into Passive vs Active Search and is based, like handcuffing, on the behavior of the prisoner.
+This is also broken down into Passive vs Active Search and is based, like handcuffing, on the behaviour of the prisoner.
 There is also a heavy emphasis required on the legal aspects of search as they relate to Section 8 of the Charter, case law and rules of evidence.

-Passive search is a simple step by step process easily learned by watching videos and following step by step instructions with pictures.
-As with any subject, there are variations that are taught from “crimp searches,” to “pat downs” to more modern searches where a search tool is used rather than risking injuries from hidden sharps.
+Passive search is a simple step-by-step process easily learned by watching videos and following step-by-step instructions with pictures.
+As with any subject, there are variations that are taught from “crimp searches,” to “pat-downs” to more modern searches where a search tool is used rather than risking injuries from hidden sharps.

 - Baton Skills: